MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 To support customization, the adaptive dialogs library uses component registration to discover all components, declarative types, memory scopes, path resolvers, and type converters.

-Register adaptive and declarative components as necessary for your project.
+Register adaptive and declarative components as necessary in the `ConfigureServices` method for your project.

 | Required | Description | Component registration
 | :--- | :--- | :---